 Course and Class Section Information

-In addition to the catalog, the Office of the Registrar maintains the term-by-term Schedule of Classes, which is also searchable in Banner.
+In addition to the catalog, the Office of the University Registrar maintains the term-by-term Schedule of Classes, which is also searchable in Banner.
 In preparation for each semester’s registration period, a “proof” of class sections that were offered in the prior fall, spring, or summer semester is distributed to each school as a starting point for building the upcoming schedule.
 The scheduling process begins approximately 5 months prior to the beginning of each pre-registration period, the dates for which are listed on the Academic Calendar.
 A total of two proofs are distributed prior to the publication of the Schedule of Classes, which occurs two weeks prior to each pre-registration period.
-Check here for the University's standard meeting times.